dimkr/nss-tls/README.md

 ## Performance

 DNS over HTTPS is much slower than DNS.
-Therefore, it is recommended to enable cache of name lookup results. nscd(8) can do that.
+Therefore, every nss-tls instances maintains an internal cache of lookup results.

+However, one may wish to use a system-wide cache; nscd(8) can do that.

+To disable the internal cache, use the "cache" build option:

+    meson configure -Dcache=false

-To enable DNS cache on [Debian](http://www.debian.org/) and derivatives:
+To enable system-wide DNS cache on [Debian](http://www.debian.org/) and derivatives:

     apt install unscd